-As the voice of the business community, the Lubbock Chamber recognizes the evolving changes in the workforce across the nation and in the Lubbock community.
-The 2019 Diversity Summit will consist of multiple breakout sessions with a variety of topics to better enhance how businesses handle the wide-range of diversity in the workplace today.
+As conveners of leaders and influencers, catalysts for business growth and champions for a better community, the Lubbock Chamber recognizes the evolving changes in the workforce across the nation and in the Lubbock community.
+The "Better Business Through Diversity," the Chamber's 2019 Diversity Summit,will consist of multiple breakout sessions with a variety of topics to better enhance how businesses handle the wide-range of diversity in the workplace today.
 The Summit will kick off with a luncheon and keynote speaker Carol Sumner, EdD, Vice President of the Division of Diversity, Equity & Inclusion at Texas Tech University.

 If you're interested in sponsoring this event please contact Christye Weld at (806) 761-7009 or Christye.Weld@lubbockbiz.org.